-4. Due to an estimated water pressure of 90 psi, the Water Department may recommend the owner provide protection from higher pressure for the plumbing components within their home or business.
+Due to an estimated water pressure of 90 psi, the Water Department may recommend the owner provide protection from higher pressure for the plumbing components within their home or business.
 The Water Department may recommend the installation of a pressure reducing valve with integral strainer.
 This is to be located immediately after the meter/yoke assembly.
 Immediately after the reducing valve, the owner is to install one inline tee (T) with a stop and waste valve off the said tee, for the purpose of draining the household plumbing, should the need arise.
 Immediately after the tee assembly, in the waterline, install an inline ball valve with waste.
-This ball valve is to be provided by the owner, and maintained in working order at all times.
-Said connection, plumbing, reducing valve, and meter locations may be altered after inspection and determination by the Water Superintendent due to hardship, undue expense or inconvenience.
+This ball valve is to be provided by the owner and maintained in working order at all times.
+Said connection, plumbing, reducing valve, and meter locations may be altered after inspection and determination by the Water Superintendent due to hardship, undue expense, or inconvenience.

-F. Access to Premises - The Water Superintendent, Water Department employees, or agents of the Village of Speculator, upon presentation of proper credentials, may enter, at any reasonable time to examine the meter and its connections and to determine the quantity of water used and the method and manner of its use.
-The hours between 6:00 A.M. and 2:30 P.M. shall be considered reasonable hours for this purpose.
+Access to Premises - The Water Superintendent, Water Department employees, or agents of the Village of Speculator, upon presentation of proper credentials, may enter, at any reasonable time to examine the meter and its connections and to determine the quantity of water used and the method and manner of its use.
+The hours between 8:00 A.M. and 2:00 P.M. shall be considered reasonable hours for this purpose.
 They may enter the aforesaid premises to inspect, examine or record the plumbing fixtures of the water service, or where application is made for a permit to connect plumbing with water pipes.

-G. Repair of Meters - Damaged meters shall be repaired by the Village of Speculator at the customer’s expense, except where the damage is caused by ordinary wear and tear.
+Repair of Meters - Damaged meters shall be repaired or replaced by the Village of Speculator at the customer’s expense at market rate, except where the damage is caused by ordinary wear and tear.

-H. Interference with Meters
+Interference with Meters

-1. All persons are forbidden to interfere with or remove a water meter from any service.
+All persons are forbidden to interfere with or remove a water meter from any service.
 Any person violating the provisions of this section shall be subject to a fine and penalty of not less than two hundred fifty dollars ($250.00) for the first offence and five hundred dollars ($500.00) for each additional offense.

-2. No seal placed by the Village for the protection of any meter, valve, fitting, or other water connection shall be tampered with or defaced.
-It shall not be broken except on written authorization from the Water Superintendent.
-Where the seal is broken, the Village reserves the right to order the meter removed for testing at the expense of the consumer.

-3. Whenever a seal on a water meter shall be found to be broken, it shall be presumptive evidence that it was broken by the owner or occupant of the premises in which it is located.
-Any person violating the provisions of this section shall be subject to a fine and penalty of not less than fifty dollars ($50.00) for the first offense and one hundred dollars ($100.00) for each additional offense.

-4. Damage to Meters - Any damage which the meter may sustain, resulting from the carelessness of the owner, his agent or tenant, or from neglect of any of them to properly secure and protect the same, including any damage that may result from allowing said meter to become frozen, or to be injured by hot water or steam from a boiler or hot water tank, shall be paid to the Village by the owner of the premises.
+Damage to Meters or Associated Components- Any damage which the meter may sustain, resulting from the carelessness of the owner, his agent or tenant, or from neglect of any of them to properly secure and protect the same, including any damage that may result from allowing said meter to become frozen, or to be injured by hot water or steam from a boiler or hot water tank, shall be paid to the Village by the owner of the premises at market rate

-SECTION IX.
-TESTING OF METERS
+SECTION VIII TESTING OF METERS